Skip to main contentAccessibility Statement

 Q: Who can I contact to request an interview?

-A: IIE’s President, Allan Goodman, Special Counselor to the President, Peggy Blumenthal, and other spokespersons, as well as the Head of Research, Evaluation and Learning, Mirka Martel, are available for interview upon request.
+A: IIE’s CEO, Allan Goodman, and the Head of Research, Evaluation, and Learning, Mirka Martel, are available for interview upon request.
 Please address press inquiries to press@iie.org.

 If you are not a member of the media and you are looking for data that is not published on the Open Doors website or in the Open Doors book, you may submit your request to IIE’s Research team using the Open Doors Custom Analyses form.